Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Parameter scans

-For supercooled transitions, it is also important to check that volume of space that is in the false vacuum is decreasing, along with checking the percolation condition \eqref{eq:percol}.
-This is because the condition can be met and yet the progression of the transition could be reversed.
-Since supercooling as quantified by the relative difference of $\delta_\rmii{SC} = (\Tc-\Tn)/\Tn $ is never larger than $\sim 20\% $ across the parameter space, the transitions are not strongly supercooled.
-Due to the absence of such large supercooling, the condition of shrinking false vacuum is also met for the investigated parameter space and no subsequent thermal inflation is observed~\cite{Lyth:1998xn,Sagunski:2023ynd}.
-The observed mild values of supercooling result also in relatively small field values (cf.\ sec.~\ref{sec:results}) and no large separation of temperature scales in contrast to classically conformal models, where supercooling is large and one needs to utilise a more refined framework~\cite{Kierkla:2022odc,Kierkla:2023von,Kierkla:2025qyz}.
-In turn, this gives credence to the validity of the high-temperature expansion for computing both the transition timescale and the strength within the 3D EFT framework.
+For supercooled transitions, it is also essential to verify that the volume fraction in the false vacuum is decreasing, in addition to satisfying the percolation condition~\eqref{eq:percol}, since the latter alone does not guarantee irreversible progression of the transition.
+Since the degree of supercooling, quantified by the relative difference $\delta_\rmii{SC} = (\Tc-\Tn)/\Tn $, never exceeds $\sim 20\% $ across the parameter space, the transitions are not strongly supercooled.
+This absence of significant supercooling ensures that the false vacuum volume shrinks monotonically throughout the investigated parameter space, preventing subsequent thermal inflation~\cite{Lyth:1998xn,Sagunski:2023ynd}.
+The observed mild values of supercooling result also in relatively small field values (cf.\ sec.~\ref{sec:results}) and no large separation of temperature scales in contrast to classically conformal models, where supercooling is large and one needs to utilise a more refined framework~\cite{Kierkla:2022odc,Kierkla:2023von,Kierkla:2025qyz,Kierkla:2025vwp}.
+In turn, this gives credence to the validity of the high-temperature expansion for computing both the transition timescale and strength within the 3D EFT framework.